ClementYziquel5/ClementYziquel5/README.md

 ### Hi there my name is Clément 👋

-Only 335 days before my next birthday! 🎂
+Only 334 days before my next birthday! 🎂

-## 🎓 M1 Cybersecurity Student at ISEN Brest
+## 🎓 Master 2 Cybersecurity Student at ISEN Brest

 I am passionate about cybersecurity and currently pursuing my second year of Master's degree at [ISEN Brest](https://isen-brest.fr/).
 I love learning and exploring new technologies.
+In parallel, I'm working as a DevOps engineer.

 ### 🛠️ Skills